Removing Politics from Climate Change

 Climate Change Winners

-Large swathes of Russia and Canada, which were previously more or less uninhabitable because of their cold winters, will now be economically viable.
+Large swathes of Russia and Canada, which were previously more or less uninhabitable because of their cold winters, will now be economically viable as atmospheric temperatures rise.
 I doubt if many people regularly dealing with -40 F mid-winter temperatures would complain if it only reaches -30 F. The monetary benefit of reduced heating loads is accompanied by longer growing seasons and more vegetation growth due to higher atmospheric CO2 levels.
 While Russia and Canada are the two biggest beneficiaries of this effect, dozens of other countries will probably enjoy the same benefits.
 This includes the Baltic countries, much of Eastern Europe, and parts of Western Europe.

 Source